signalfx/gdi-specification/specification/configuration.md

 # Configuration

-One or more configuration variables MAY be needed to properly configure GDI projects.
+One or more configuration variables MAY be needed to properly configure GDI repositories.
 Configuration of these variables MUST be supported by environment variables and MAY be supported by additional methods.
-GDI projects MUST adopt stable and SHOULD adopt experimental configuration variables in the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification) before proposing variables to the GDI specification.
-If a new configuration variable is needed by a GDI project it MUST be brought to the GDI specification as a GitHub issue.
-The GDI specification maintainers SHOULD consider introducing needed configuration variables to the OpenTelemetry project before approving Splunk-specific configuration variables.
+GDI repositories MUST adopt stable and SHOULD adopt experimental configuration variables in the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification) before proposing variables to the GDI specification.
+If a new configuration variable is needed by a GDI repository it MUST be brought to the GDI specification as a GitHub issue.
+The GDI specification maintainers SHOULD consider introducing needed configuration variables to the OpenTelemetry repository before approving Splunk-specific configuration variables.

-If a GDI project requires an immediate configuration variable that is not available in the OpenTelemetry specification and not available in the GDI specification, the project MAY introduce a project-specific configuration variable until the GDI specification maintainers make a decision.
-Any project-specific configuration variable defined SHOULD be prefixed with `SPLUNK_` and MUST NOT be marked as stable unless added to the GDI specification.
-Upon resolution by the GDI specification, the GDI project MUST change the project-specific configuration variable by the project's next minor release.
-This change MAY result in a breaking change so caution should be exhibited when considering project-specific configuration variables.
+If a GDI repository requires an immediate configuration variable that is not available in the OpenTelemetry specification and not available in the GDI specification, the repository MAY introduce a repository-specific configuration variable until the GDI specification maintainers make a decision.
+Any repository-specific configuration variable defined SHOULD be prefixed with `SPLUNK_` and MUST NOT be marked as stable unless added to the GDI specification.
+Upon resolution by the GDI specification, the GDI repository MUST change the repository-specific configuration variable by the repository's next minor release.
+This change MAY result in a breaking change so caution should be exhibited when considering repository-specific configuration variables.

 Splunk-specific configuration variables defined in the GDI specification MUST be prefixed with `SPLUNK_`.
 If a Splunk-specific configuration variable is